cbarb005/ucr-cs100/textbook/README.md

 every week you should be working with someone different.

-#Homework Assignments
+##Homework Assignments
 Every two weeks, there will be a homework assignment due, for a total of five assignments.
+It would be wise to start assignments as soon as possible, or at the very least start planning your approach.
+Most assignments offer extra credit for completing a bonus task, which can range in difficulty and point value.
+Assignments are "turned in" by pushing your repository onto github by midnight of the due date.
 If you have a question that isn't answered in the text or in the FAQ section, post an issue onto github.

+##Other Resources
+The appendix holds a number of extra resources for your benefit.
+A brief overview of its contents is listed below:

+bestpractices - good programming principles

+C++ - information on useful C++ concepts.

+casestudies - case studies for the IOCCC.

+cheatsheets -  guides on vim, bash, git and other tools.

+macros - using macros.

+sort - using the sort function.

+tools - tutorials for bash, git, debugging programs, and more.

+videos - videos on various topics.